Analytic derivation of GW spectrum from bubble collisions in FLRW Universe: Analytic derivation of GW spectrum in an expanding Universe

 or equivalently,

+from \eq{eq:Delta}.
 Equations (\ref{eq:Deltas}) and (\ref{eq:Deltad}) represent additive contributions to the GW spectrum.
 They provide analytic expressions for the GW spectrum in an expanding Universe, valid for general functions $\rho_0(\tau)$ and $a(\tau)$.
 These expressions can be evaluated numerically, for example, using a Monte Carlo algorithm.
 The numerical results will be presented in Sec.~\ref{sec:numerical}.

-In Sec.~\ref{sec:asymptotic} and \ref{sec:largebeta}, we further simplify these equations under certain limiting cases, such as the large- and small-$k$ limits and the flat-spacetime limit.
+In Sec.~\ref{sec:asymptotic} and \ref{sec:largebeta}, we further simplify these equations under certain limiting cases, such as the large- and small-$k$ limits and the Minkovski limit.
 In these regimes, the integrals can be evaluated more easily, either numerically or analytically.